 Gasa gasa or Poppy Seeds - 1 tsp

 Soak rice for 6 hrs and then shade dry it.
 Meaning it should not become dry but should still have some wetness in the rice.
 You can either grind this to a fine powder using your mixie or give it to the mill.
 The rice flour should have that texture of soft and wet feeling when you take a handful and also it should kind of retain your fist shape.
 Hope you understand what I am saying.
 This is very important because if the flour is very dry it wouldn't turn out well.

 Have all the things ready when you put the jaggary for cooking.

-Take water that is enough to dilute jaggary.
-Cook it so that the jaggary is also dissolve.
+Take water that is enough to dilute the jaggery.
+Cook it so that the jaggery is also dissolved.
 Remove any impurities that may be present.
 Then again cook till the pakam is ready.
 The consistency here is also very important.
 Hope you know that pakam is calculated as threads.
-So after 3 thread, when the jaggary is really cooked well, it become thick.
+So after 3 thread, when the jaggary is really cooked well, it becomes thick.
 When you take a bit and put it in water, you should be able to make a ball of it.
 This is when you know the pakkam is ready.

 Divide into lemon size balls and a greased top roll out the balls with hands smeared with oil.

 Heat oil for frying and slowly drop these circles into the hot oil.
 You can simmer for a while until you know the inside is cooked.
 Turn to the other side and cook till it's golden in colour.
 If you are cooking alone, you can roll out one by one and cook.
 Else it might get burnt.
 Once done, remove and drain on a Kitchen towel.